BuxoGabriel/gabelang/README.md

 ## Todo

+- object property parsing and evaluation
 - Built in Functions
 - Add tests to ast and eval modules
+- Make repl nicer to use
+- Improve error messages
 - Add fun language syntax

 ### Todo Reach